NikosAlexandris/pvgis-prototype/docs/api/index.md

 This section demonstrates how to use the API programmatically.

-!!! seealso "Install me first!"
+!!! note "Install me first!"

     [Installation instructions](../install/index.md)